top of page

 Jim Medley first attended advanced training in alcohol breath testing in early 2004.
 This forensic course was taught in part by a medical doctor who was board certified in Forensic Toxicology.
-Attorney Medley obtained hands-on experience operating a CMI Intoxilyzer device and detailed knowledge about the chemical principles behind how machine works and in what areas the Intoxilyzer can be questioned.
+Attorney Medley obtained hands-on experience operating a CMI Intoxilyzer device and detailed knowledge about the chemistry principles behind how machine works and in what areas the Intoxilyzer results can be questioned.

 Certified Breath Test Instructor

 By the end of 2004 DUI lawyer Medley attended more advanced training to be an Instructor of evidential alcohol breath testing and in the maintenance of the Intoxilyzer 5000.
 Jim learned more details about the inner workings of the Intoxilyzer and he also obtained his own Intoxilyzer device to conduct experiments on and study maintenance issues.

 Since 2004, Jim Medley has evaluated several hundred DUI breath test machine service records, and has had results excluded from court that have shown improper maintenance, improper calibration, or improper operation by the officer.